-When your feet ache after a long day, you might just curse your shoes.
+When feet ache after a long day, you might just curse your shoes.
 After all, eight out of 10 women say their shoes hurt.
 But pain that’s not due to sky-high heels may come from a stress fracture, a small crack in a bone.
 One possible cause: Exercise that was too intense, particularly high-impact sports like basketball and distance running.
-The weakened bones of osteoporosis increase your risk.
+Also, weakened bones due to osteoporosis increases the risk.

 Red, White, and Blue Toes

 Raynaud’s disease can cause toes to turn white, then bluish, and then redden again and return to their natural tone.
 The cause is a sudden narrowing of the arteries, called vasospasms.
 Stress or changes in temperature can trigger vasospasms, which usually don’t lead to other health concerns.
 Raynaud’s may also be related to rheumatoid arthritis, Sjögren’s disease, or thyroid problems.